jesseklein406/learning-journal/README.md

 Jesse's Learning Journal
 ========================

 This is my repo containing different parts of my learning journal.
+To solve the four latest issues, I used forms to pass all of my get and post params.

 Mockups
 -------